rusuot/industrial_project_amazon_scrapper/README.md

 How to "read" pretty the JSON, use next online tool: https://jsonformatter.curiousconcept.com/

-How to check product asin  B072C7TNC5 on Amazon:
+How to check product asin  B072C7TNC5 on Amazon:\
---> Search in google "amazon B072C7TNC5" and open the first link.
-Now you should be able to visualize all data from JSON retrived above, directly from Amazon offcial site.
+--> Search in google "amazon B072C7TNC5" and open the first link.\ Now you should be able to visualize all data from JSON retrived above, directly from Amazon offcial site.\
+This link is in fact:  https://www.amazon.com/Samsung-49-Inch-Curved-Monitor-LC49HG90DMNXZA/dp/B072C7TNC5

 __________________________________________________________________